Resistance: The Hidden Drain on Our Energy, Part 1

 Photo by Aziz Acharki on Unsplash

-Have you ever reached the end of the day feeling tired even when nothing especially dramatic has occured?
+Have you ever reached the end of the day feeling tired even when nothing especially dramatic has occurred?
+Not physically exhausted from over effort, not emotionally wrecked from some crisis, just plain worn out.

 How much of our daily frustration, dissatisfaction, or exhaustion actually comes from resistance?

 Resistance is sneaky.
-It rarely announces itself.
 It doesn’t look like rebellion or refusal.
 Most of the time, it sounds like ordinary thinking.

 • I should have handled that differently.